Run Peng

 Biography

-Run Peng is a coming Ph.D student at University of Michigan.
-He actively works in the SLED Lab, advised by Professor Joyce Chai, and Lee Lab, advised by Professor Honglak Lee.
-In addition, he worked as a reserach intern at LG AI Research, mentored by Lajanugen Logeswaran and Sungryull Sohn.
-His research interests include embodied collaboration, reinforcement learning, and natural language processing.
+Run Peng is a Ph.D. student at University of Michigan, advised by Professor Joyce Chai in the SLED Lab.
+Before, he actively worked in Lee Lab, advised by Professor Honglak Lee, and worked as a reserach intern at LG AI Research, mentored by Lajanugen Logeswaran and Sungryull Sohn.
+His research interests include embodied agent modeling and reinforcement learning.

 Interests